EdwardLeeMacau/yugioh-rl/README.md

 `Policy` is the abstract class for decision making.
 You can think `Policy.react()` is the function $\pi(a_t|s_t)$ in mathematical representation.

+## Game Design

+The game is based on YGO04 environment with these revision:

+- Card effects depends on the version of YGOPro-core.
+- Replace the cards with effect "檢索" or "檢查對方手牌" to other monsters, spells and traps.
+  - 74191942 (Painful choice) => 44095762 (Mirror Force)
+  - 32807846 (Reinforcement of the Army) => 44095762 (Mirror Force)
+  - 42829885 (The Forceful Sentry) => 71413901 (Breaker the Magical Warrior)
+  - 17375316 (Confiscation) => 69162969 (Lightning Vortex)

 ## Setup

 1. Prepare `game.db`